HICL-SYSU/DCTN/README.md

 # DCTN:Deformable Constraint Transport Network

 ## Introduction
-This is an release of the paper： A Deformable Constraint Transport Network for Optimal Aortic Segmentation from CT Images.
+This is an release of the paper： A Deformable Constraint Transport Network for Optimal Aortic Segmentation from CT Images, including the network implementation and the training.

 ## News